vsivsi/meteor-file-collection/README.md

 # file-collection

-*NOTE!* Prior to version v0.3 this package was called "fileCollection" As of Meteor v0.9, package names may not contain upper case characters, so the name had to be changed.

 ## Introduction

-file-collection is a [Meteor.js](https://www.meteor.com/) [package](https://atmospherejs.com/package/collectionFS) that cleanly extends Meteor's `Collection` metaphor for efficiently dealing with collections of files and their data.
-File Collections are fully reactive, so if you know how to use Meteor [Collections](http://docs.meteor.com/#collections), you already know most of what you need to begin working with this package.
+file-collection is a Meteor.js package that cleanly extends Meteor's Collection metaphor for efficiently dealing with collections of files and their data.
+File Collections are fully reactive, so if you know how to use Meteor Collections, you already know most of what you need to begin working with this package.
+It also fully supports HTTP upload and download including support for authentication.

+### Quick example

 ```js
 myFiles = new FileCollection('myFiles');